-7. Proper Use of Funds, Gifts and Gratuities.
+- 7. Proper Use of Funds, Gifts and Gratuities.
 Proper use of funds of the institution [business or organization] is a fiduciary responsibility.
 No employee shall make any illegal or unethical payments (including bribes, kickbacks, graft, unauthorized commissions, or finder's fees) from the assets or resources of the university, or otherwise.
 No employee shall encourage or accept gifts or gratuities for themselves, their families, or friends from any outside person or organization having, or seeking to have, a relationship with the institution [business or organization].
 Unsolicited gifts or gratuities of less than \$100 may be retained but shall be fully disclosed to the business manager.
 Minor business courtesies such as payment for normal meal costs are permitted when arising from business connected with the activities of the institution [business or organization].
-No employee should give from the assets belonging to the institution [business or organization] any gifts, gratuities, or entertainment in excess of \$100 with a person shall be fully disclosed to the businest of a person shall be fully disclosed to the businest or any gift, gratuity, or entertainment described here.

-8. Influencing Institution [business or organization] Decisions.
-No employee shall succumb to domestic and foreign political pressures or other forces, such as direct or indirect payments, from outside the institution [business or organization] that are received with the purpose of influencing institution [business or organization] decisions, actions, or inactions in a manner other than in accordance with institution [business or organization] authorization.

-9. Acceptance of Honoraria and Other Forms of Outside Employment.
+No employee should give from the assets belonging to the institution [business or organization] any gifts, gratuities, or entertainment in excess of \$100 to outside persons or organizations.
+Entertainment valued in excess of \$100 with a person shall be fully disclosed to the business manager.
+Accurate and complete records shall be maintained with respect to any gift, gratuity, or entertainment described here. - 8.
+Influencing Institution [business or organization] Decisions.
+No employee shall succumb to domestic and foreign political pressures or other forces, such as direct or indirect payments, from outside the institution [business or organization] that are received with the purpose of influencing institution [business or organization] decisions, actions, or inactions in a manner other than in accordance with institution [business or organization] authorization. - 9.
+Acceptance of Honoraria and Other Forms of Outside Employment.
 Receipt of honoraria by any employee speaking on behalf of or representing the institution [business or organization] shall be prohibited based on the belief that employees should not use the organization for private gain.
 But if an employee or other person is asked to give a presentation or perform consultant services based on the professional expertise of the individual as opposed to his or her position as a representative of the institution [business or organization], that person may participate in such activities and receive expenses, honorarium, or a fee for such services from the sponsoring agency as long as the institution [business or organization] employee (1) uses a vacation day if such outside employment or activity occurs on a regular working day and (2) receives prior approval from his/her supervisor to establish that participation in such outside employment or activities is not related to his or her duties as a representative of the institution [business or organization].